 Adult passengers 18 and over must show valid identification at the airport security checkpoint in order to travel.

 TSA does not require children under 18 to provide identification when traveling with a companion within the United States.
-Contact Allegiant Air or Cape Air for questions regarding airline-specific ID requirements for travelers under 18.
+Contact Allegiant Air or United Airlines for questions regarding airline-specific ID requirements for travelers under 18.